shwilliam/shwilliam.github.io/src/blog/obscuring-the-dom.md

 ### `aria-hidden`

 In certain situations, you will find yourself using HTML elements for solely decorative purposes, for example icon fonts.
 In that case, you will want to ensure that these are **not picked up by ATs**.
-This can be done by simply setting the elements's `aria-hidden` attribute to `true`.
+This can be done by simply setting the element's `aria-hidden` attribute to `true`.

 ## Summary

 To recap, we've gone over:

 1. Hidden for everyone

 - `display: none` or HTML `hidden`
 - `visibility: hidden;` for transitioning elements

 2. Hidden for screen users

 - Move offscreen (and clip)

 3. Hidden for assistive technology users

 - `aria-hidden`

 It is important to note that, as we are dealing with code that runs on many different browser engines, in different environments, based on a living specification, and will be interpreted by various assistive technologies, it is crucial that you test these approaches yourself.
 I like to keep [this](http://terrillthompson.com/tests/hiddencontent.html) page, created by Terrill Thompson, bookmarked for this purpose.
 It implements these techniques (and several more), which you can use to easily try them out.